cosmos/cosmos-sdk/docs/gaia/installation.md

 [released version](https://github.com/cosmos/cosmos-sdk/releases).

 ::: warning
-For the mainnet, make sure your version if greather than `v0.33.0`
+For the mainnet, make sure your version if greater than `v0.33.0`
 :::

 ```bash